Czech party weighs support for new PM, his chances remain weak

-PRAGUE The Czech Republic's main centre-left party signalled on Friday it might support the new cabinet led by an ally of President Milos Zeman in a vote of confidence due in early August, though the government's chances of success remain weak.
+PRAGUE The Czech Republic's main center-left party signaled on Friday it might support the new cabinet led by an ally of President Milos Zeman in a vote of confidence due in early August, though the government's chances of success remain weak.

-The Social Democrats initially rejected Rusnok but now fear that if he fails, their opponents from the former ruling centre-right coalition may get a chance to form a new cabinet.
+The Social Democrats initially rejected Rusnok but now fear that if he fails, their opponents from the former ruling center-right coalition may get a chance to form a new cabinet.

 "The discussion will not be easy.
 The cabinet was formed without consultations with parties, including us," said party leader Bohuslav Sobotka, who has for years had difficult relations with Zeman.